rdeits/iris-distro/Readme.md

 	cmake
 	gmp

-Required python packages (for the Python wrapper only):
+Required python packages (for the Python wrapper only): (see requirements.txt).
+To install them all, you can do:

-	cython
-	scipy
-	numpy
-	matplotlib
-	nose
+	pip install -r python_requirements.txt

 You'll also need a license for the Mosek optimization toolbox <https://www.mosek.com/> (this package includes a downloader for the Mosek code, but you have to get your own license).
 Mosek has free licenses available for academic use.